tsgriff/static-react-tsgriffith/src/posts/fitting-education-into-a-busy-schedule.md

 * Audiobooks or podcasts while driving or exercising.
 * Books, articles, etc while waiting in a doctor's office, airport, etc.
-* During a job if you have downtime (how common is that though, really?).
+* During a job if you have downtime (how common is that though?).
 * While having the TV on in the background if you like the background noise.
 (191)

-I have done all of these things numerous times (on the job to a much lesser extent though).
 I am especially grateful for the presence of audiobooks and podcasts since they have given me countless hours of information and entertainment while exercising, doing household chores, and driving.
 Sometimes I wish I had a longer commute just to have that time to listen while cruising on the highway - it makes driving a lot more enjoyable.
 One of my favorite times to listen is while driving out to the forest for a mountain biking trip.
 I feel productive and healthy and the scenery complements the enjoyment of listening as well.

 Examples of when I like to listen to an education audiobook or podcast: